As a freelancer, it’s important that you have health insurance to protect your business’ most important asset: yourself!

 - Fish: Fatty fish like salmon, tuna, trout, sardines, and anchovies are all good sources of omega-3s, which are important in protecting your retinas (the part of your eyes that receive light and transmit information to your brain).

 - Carrots & sweet potatoes: These veggies are orange because of their high levels of beta-carotene, which aids in the production of vitamin A, which helps your eyes absorb light

-- Leafy greens: Dark greens like kale, collard greens and spinach are what you’re looking for; they’ll provide you with plenty of vitamin C, as well as powerful antioxidants that help prevent cataracts.
+- Leafy greens: Dark greens like kale, collard greens and spinach are what you’re looking for; they’ll provide you with plenty of vitamin C, as well as powerful antioxidants.

-- Nuts, beans, & seeds: Cashews & peanuts, sunflower & chia seeds, and chickpeas & lentils are all great foods for your eyes, as they’ll get you the omega-3s, zinc, and vitamin E that support clear vision.
+- Beans: Black-eyed peas, kidney beans and lima beans can all help your eyes, as they’ll get you the omega-3s, zinc, and vitamin E that support clear vision.

-- Eggs: Eggs have loads of the antioxidant duo lutein and zeaxanthin, which help fend off AMD (age-related macular degeneration, or damage to your retina).
+- Eggs: Eggs have the antioxidant duo lutein and zeaxanthin, which help protect the macula, the area of the eye that gives us our central, most detailed vision.
 Eggs are also a good source of zinc and vitamins C & E.

 Even if you’re diligent in protecting yourself from eyestrain and eating an eye-healthy diet, it’s important that you see a vision care specialist on a regular basis, at least once every two years.

 An eye doctor can determine whether or not you’d see better with glasses or contacts, which can help you avoid eyestrain.
 Getting an eye exam every one to two years will help you keep a lookout for potential vision issues before they become bigger problems.